Chisuya/CroquisCadence/README.txt

 ================================================================================

 * No Repeated Images - Shows all images before repeating
+* Image History Viewer - Review and revisit poses from current block
 * Adjustable Sound Volume - Warning chime and transition sounds
+* Custom Sound Files - Use your own sound effects
 * Smart Timer - Automatically advances to next pose
 * Keyboard Shortcuts - Fully customizable controls
 * Fullscreen Mode - Distraction-free drawing
 * Session Builder - Create custom practice sessions
+* Preset Sessions - Save and load your favorite session configurations
+* Theme Support - Choose between Cyberpunk and Matcha Latte themes
+* Folder Tags - See which subfolder each image is from
+* Session Naming - Name your sessions for better organization

 ================================================================================
 HOW TO USE